ufal/linpipe/doc/dev/kbelik/log.md

 # Log of KBELik Progress

+### July 11, 2023
+- General kbelik is fine but agnostic and specific should be aliased

+- Passing bsds to map is not good so make all map values instances and pass them to the map

+- Using map_value::ID when working with keys is too heavy.
+All keys have the same size so map_value::ID is complicated when it doesn't have to be.
+  Generality of ID also decreases performance.
+Because of that, create map_key::ID that solves these issues.

+- fictional shouldn't be Ternary but only true/false

+- rewrite TypeValue so it's simpler and supports more type specific methods

+- There are mistakes in the format of AgnosticEntityInfo, rewrite it.

 ### June 26, 2023
 - Enum of named entities should be serialized into the map file.
 It should be preferably represented as an object that contains string (named entities) <-> int